Oregon, California among nearly two dozen states to sue the Trump administration over funding for CFPB

 The attorneys general suing the administration — and some Democratic lawmakers — reject that argument.
 They say the CFPB is narrowly defining "combined earnings" as profits, whereas lawmakers had intended the term to mean the wider funds — or proceeds — coming into the Fed.

-Such a loss of funding would hurt their residents, the attorney generals argue.
+Such a loss of funding would hurt their residents, the attorneys general argue.

 In a statement, New York Attorney General Letitia James — who is leading the coalition of states — argues that the CFPB is legally required to "collect and process consumer complaints and share that complaint data with states," which the agency can't do if it isn't funded.